soxueren/atsd/api/data/series/insert.md

 * Entity name, metric name, and tag names can contain only printable characters.
 Names are case-insensitive and are converted to lower case when stored.
 * Tag values are case-sensitive and are stored as submitted.
 * New entities, metrics, and tag names are created automatically.
 * New metrics are initialized with `float` data type by default.
-To store number in another datatype, create or update the metric using the web interface or Meta API [metric update method](/api/meta/metric/update.md).
+To store number in another data type, create or update the metric using the web interface or Meta API [metric update method](/api/meta/metric/update.md).

+Date limits:

+* Minimum time that can be stored in the database is **1970-01-01T00:00:00.000Z**, or 0 millisecond from Epoch time.
+* Maximum date that can be stored by the database is **2106-02-07T07:28:14.999Z**, or 4294970894999 milliseconds from Epoch time.
+* If millisecond date is negative, it is replaced with current server time.

 ## Request